lsst-tstn/tstn-034/index.rst

 Generate reports
 ----------------

-The ``Catcher`` should also be able to generate reports, with graphs and additional lightweight computation.
+The ``Catcher`` should also be able to generate reports, with graphs and additional lightweight computations.

 One of the initial ideas was to rely on parameterized Jupyter notebooks that would be processed using a `papermill`_-like application, converted to a webpage and rendered online so users could inspect the results, and use as reference for additional followup.

 .. _papermill: https://papermill.readthedocs.io/en/latest/

-This could still be achieved using a similar solution or relying on a service like noteburst :sqr:`065` :cite:`SQR-065` and Times Square :sqr:`066` :cite:`SQR-066` to execute parameterized notebooks using a web request and publishing the results afterwards.
+This could still be achieved using a similar solution or relying on a service like Noteburst :sqr:`065` :cite:`SQR-065` and Times Square :sqr:`066` :cite:`SQR-066` to execute parameterized notebooks using a web request and publishing the results afterwards.

 Another alternative is to implement a template system, where the user writes a template report with placeholders for text and images.
 Then, the report can be generated by executing code to produce the placeholder values and images and exporting the report.